oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/client/client.md

     ![creating match 2](images/lab1-league3.png)
 4. Now, we are inside the game after loading.
     ![in game](images/lab1-league4.png)
-5. After joining the game, we can start making HTTP requests to check our live champion statistics, score, cooldowns, etc. [To make the requests automatically, you can use this code](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/src/live_client_producer.py).
+5. After joining the game, we can start making HTTP requests to check our live champion statistics, score, cooldowns, etc. [To make the requests automatically, you can use this code](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/src/livelabs/making_requests.py).

+    > Note that you should run this code (`making_requests.py`) in your local machine, as we need to make HTTP requests through **localhost**.
+This means that, in the computer where you're playing, you must have a Python environment configured and be able to run the abovementioned code.

-    [This is an example packet returned by the Live Client API](https://static.developer.riotgames.com/docs/lol/liveclientdata_sample.json) and we can observe the kind of information we can access from a player.
-I've attached the obtained sample from the screenshots above [in this file](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/src/aux_files/example_live_client.txt).
+    > If you'd rather just see an example of the data returned, [check the contents of this file](https://static.developer.riotgames.com/docs/lol/liveclientdata_sample.json).
+You can observe the kind of information we can access from a player.
+Attached is a sample JSON returned by the game [in this file](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/src/aux_files/example_live_client.txt).

     ```json
     {